gustamor/story_teller/README.md

 {
   "title": "The Adventure Begins",
-  "story": "Once upon a time, in a land far away...", "prompt": "Write a story about a forgotten kingdom."
+  "story": "Once upon a time, in a land far away...", "prompt": "Generate a image about a forgotten kingdom."
 }
 ```
 ## Usage